 At the Airport

 Use curbside check to check your bags.
 On the plane, bring a Convertible Diaper Bag in backpack mode and wear the baby on the front to go through the airport.
 It depends on the airport and the TSA agent, but in my experience I’ve been able to go through security with the baby carrier, but the TSA agents have swiped my hands.
-Once I’m through security, I only have my backpack, my baby on the front in the carrier and the car seat.
+Once I’m through security, I only have my backpack, my baby in the front baby carrier and the car seat.
 If I don’t want to carry the car seat, sometimes I’ll use a stroller to push it through the airport, then check the stroller at the gate, and bring the car seat on the plane during family boarding.
 Once I’ve boarded, I ask the flight attendants to help me secure the car seat.
 If you do not have your car seat, be aware that it is against FAA regulations for baby to be in the baby carrier during take off and landing.

 Ask for Help